Medical Imaging Interaction Toolkit 2024.06.99-60d9b802

 Continuous index coordinates

-• Dividing world coordinates through the pixel spacing and simultanously taking the offset into account leads to continuous index coordinates inside your dataobject.
+• Dividing world coordinates through the pixel spacing and simultaneously taking the offset into account leads to continuous index coordinates inside your dataobject.
 So continuous coordinates can be float values!

 • Continuous index coordinates are represented by mitk::Point3D objects.